Exotic rock desert

 - Ends: Port Nolloth

-- Excludes: Beverages and snacks
+- Excludes: Beverages, snacks and restroom facilities

 - Maximum: 12 vehicles